 Also, consider how cross-team meetings will work — will someone have to commute in for an hour-long meeting on their WFH day, or will the meeting have adequate tools and facilitation to support a remote participant?
 Consider trying out Range’s meeting tool to make it easy to facilitate inclusive, efficient, and engaging meetings.

 This is how many organizations with a high-trust company culture were operating pre-pandemic.
 People had desks in-office, but might work from home some days, or work from elsewhere while visiting family.

 Make sure you’re clear — especially with new hires — what the expectations are.
 Avoid hiring someone who thinks they can come in when they want, only to find that everyone comes in 5 days a week, and the culture is not remote-friendly.

 For companies going the dynamic hybrid route, also consider the counterintuitive move of opening up additional offices to tap into more talent pools and accommodate people’s desires to live somewhere that’s not the SF Bay Area.

 This is a critical time for leaders to think strategically about how to address some of the above considerations.

-At Range, we’ve built tools to support hybrid teams working better together, including:
+At Range, we’ve built a product with features designed specifically to help hybrid teams work better together: